<?xml version="1.0" encoding="utf-8"?>

 <dw:reply-count>0</dw:reply-count>

 <content type="html">&lt;i&gt;Mad Men&lt;/i&gt; this week saw the return of my favorite recurrent symbol: The hobo!
 Guest character Beth (aka Rory Gilmore) told Pete she didn't like NYC because of "all the hobos."
 She always made the mistake of making eye contact and giving them money, then they wouldn't leave her alone and she couldn't stop thinking about them.
-Her dad counseled her to ignore them since you can't help everyone.&lt;br /&gt; &lt;br /&gt;&lt;span class="cuttag_container"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b&gt;(&amp;nbsp;&lt;a href="http://sistermagpie.dreamwidth.org/216748.html#cutid1"&gt;A brief history of hobos on Mad Men&lt;/a&gt;&amp;nbsp;)&lt;/b&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;/span&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="http://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=216748" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>
+Her dad counseled her to ignore them since you can't help everyone.&lt;br /&gt; &lt;br /&gt;&lt;span class="cut-wrapper"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b class="cut-open"&gt;(&amp;nbsp;&lt;/b&gt;&lt;b class="cut-text"&gt;&lt;a href="https://sistermagpie.dreamwidth.org/216748.html#cutid1"&gt;A brief history of hobos on Mad Men&lt;/a&gt;&lt;/b&gt;&lt;b class="cut-close"&gt;&amp;nbsp;)&lt;/b&gt;&lt;/span&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="https://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=216748" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>

 </entry>